All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 It is encircled by ancient walls, a portion of them Etruscan.
 Gregorovius

-when the natural features of an area did not fit into this layout the Romans were ready to modify them in order to
+When the natural features of an area did not fit into this pattern the Romans were ready to modify the ground to

-The most impressive ones are a series of niches which for many centuries were thought to belong to a temple to Mars,
+The most impressive Roman walls at Todi are a series of niches which for many centuries were thought to belong to a temple to Mars, although the niches had a practical purpose because they increased the resistance of the structure (see an example of Roman engineering techniques at the Trajan's Markets).

 Palazzo del Popolo (right)

-Her constitution was Guelphic, and thoroughly popular; the guilds of the artisans were her sole rulers, through their committee in Parliament.
-A Podesta, and a Captain chosen by the people, were at the head of this free State, and administered justice. (..)
-The venerable records of this republican town are now kept in the Communal Palace and the palace of the Governor, both in the principal square.
+The venerable records of this republican town are now kept in the Communal Palace and the palace of the Governor (or del Capitano), both in the principal square.
 The first is a large Romano-Gothic structure, of very noble proportions, with a wide flight of stone steps leading up to it.
+The second has a higher tower, and its façade is battlemented.
+It reminds me a little of the Palazzo Veneziano in Rome.
 Gregorovius

 Italian Comuni (city-states) varied widely as political institutions.